Iliad: Depiction of infantry combat

 their chests full of that style and spirit.

 — Homer, Iliad 4.301–309 (translated by Ian Johnston).

-Although Homer's depictions are graphic, it can be seen in the very end that victory in war is a far more somber occasion, where all that is lost becomes apparent.
-On the other hand, the funeral games are lively, for the dead man's life is celebrated.
-This overall depiction of war runs contrary to many other ancient Greek depictions, where war is an aspiration for greater glory.
+Although Homer's depictions are graphic, it can be seen in the very end that Achilles' victory is a far more somber occasion, where all that is lost becomes apparent.
+On the other hand, the funeral games are lively, for the dead's life and glory are celebrated.
+The somber depiction of war runs contrary to the common ancient Greek belief, where war is an aspiration for Kleos.

 Modern reconstructions of armour, weapons, and styles

 Few modern (archeologically, historically, and Homerically accurate) reconstructions of arms, armor, and motifs as described by Homer exist.
 Some historical reconstructions have been done by Salimbeti et al.

 Influence on classical Greek warfare

 While the Homeric poems (particularly, the Iliad) were not necessarily revered scripture of the ancient Greeks, they were most certainly seen as guides that were important to the intellectual understanding of any educated Greek citizen.
 This is evidenced by the fact that in the late 5th century BC, "it was the sign of a man of standing to be able to recite the Iliad and Odyssey by heart."
 Moreover, it can be argued that the warfare shown in the Iliad, and the way it is depicted, had a profound and very traceable effect on Greek warfare in general.
 In particular, the effect of epic literature can be broken down into three categories: tactics, ideology, and the mindset of commanders.
 In order to discern these effects, it is necessary to take a look at a few examples from each of these categories.

 Much of the detailed fighting in the Iliad is done by the heroes in an orderly, one-on-one fashion.
 Much like the Odyssey, there is even a set ritual that must be observed in each of these conflicts.
 For example, a major hero may encounter a lesser hero from the opposing side, in which case the minor hero is introduced, threats may be exchanged, and then the minor hero is slain.
 The victor often strips the body of its armor and military accoutrements.
 Here is an example of this ritual and this type of one-on-one combat in the Iliad: